TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

             * Emily: New: backwash treatment - has settling tank, solids removal, chemical
             * ash lagoon
             --- consider either above or below ---
+            * Material Addition or Dosing #TH: how much of this should be in domain specific side?
+                * dosing system [^6]
+                    * chlorinator system
+                    * sulphonator system
+                * ozonator system
+                * ozone generator {subclassof:chemical reactor}
+                * dosing pump {subclassof:pump}
+                * injector or eductor #EZ:gas chlorine dosing system has a lot complexity - not just eductor - see chlorinator, evaporator,
             * solid separation
                 * dewatering centrifuge
                 * clarification tank